Mervin-Abraham/FileSync/readme.md

 - Ability to resume from the last checkpoint in case of interruption.
 - User-friendly interface using Tkinter for selecting source and destination directories.
 - Progress tracking using tqdm for copying files.
+- **Support for handling files and directories on MTP (Media Transfer Protocol) devices**:
+  - Enables users to select MTP devices as both source and destination directories.
+  - Implements directory traversal and file operations on MTP devices using the subprocess module.
+  - Integrates permission management for accessing and modifying files on MTP devices.
+  - Facilitates copying files between local directories and MTP devices, as well as between MTP devices.
+  - Ensures accurate handling of file timestamps during copying operations.

 ## Usage